jamf/mut/README.md

 ##### [Object Updates](#objects)
 In order to update information for an object (such as a computer or mobile device) in Jamf Pro, you will need to use the associated CSV template that MUT placed in ~/Downloads/MUT Templates/.
 For example, to update Computer objects, you will need to use the "ComputerTemplate.csv".

-MUT performs verification checks against the header row of this CSV file, and it is very important that you do not modify the header row (such as deleting columns, or re-arranging the columns) prior to uploading your CSV file.
+MUT performs verification checks against the header row of this CSV file, and it is very important that you do not modify the header row (such as deleting columns, or rearranging the columns) prior to uploading your CSV file.
 If you do, MUT will reject the file.
 ###### [Single Attribute Updates](#single-attribute)
 One of the most common uses for MUT is to update single attributes, such as updating the username assigned to a set of devices, or populating the Asset Tag or Barcode for a device.

 The most important thing to remember is that any cell left completely blank in your CSV will be ignored.
 Please note that a space is not the same as completely blank.
 There is a big difference between "" and " ".

 If a field is going to be ignored in MUT, your preflight check will show the phrase "(unchanged)" in blue for that field.

-If you wanted to update the Username on a set of devices, the CSV file would look like this (with more columns after the elipses.):
+If you wanted to update the Username on a set of devices, the CSV file would look like this (with more columns after the ellipsis.):

 | Computer Serial | Display Name | Asset Tag | Barcode 1 | Barcode 2 | Username      | Real Name | ... |
 | --------------- | ------------ | --------- | --------- | --------- | ------------- | --------- | --- |